bcomnes/top-bun/examples/default-layout/src/README.md

 # Default Layout

-TopBun ships a default layout when you don't have a `root.layout.js` file in the root of your `src` directory.
+TopBun ships a default layout when you don't have a `root.layout.js` file your `src` directory.